plone/plone.app.contenttypes/README.rst

 * Files and Images without blobs
 * AT-based collection provided by plone.app.collection

-Migrations that might come in a future version:
+Migrations that are coming in future versions:

 * from ATTopic to Collections